CLIUtils/CLI11/README.md

 -   `->envname(name)`: Gets the value from the environment if present and not passed on the command line.
 -   `->group(name)`: The help group to put the option in.
 No effect for positional options.
 Defaults to `"Options"`. `""` will not show up in the help print (hidden).
 -   `->ignore_case()`: Ignore the case on the command line (also works on subcommands, does not affect arguments).
 -   `->ignore_underscore()`: Ignore any underscores in the options names (also works on subcommands, does not affect arguments).
-For example "option_one" will match with optionone.
+For example "option_one" will match with "optionone".
 This does not apply to short form options since they only have one character
 -   `->description(str)`: Set/change the description.
 -   `->multi_option_policy(CLI::MultiOptionPolicy::Throw)`: Set the multi-option policy.
 Shortcuts available: `->take_last()`, `->take_first()`, and `->join()`.
 This will only affect options expecting 1 argument or bool flags (which always default to take last).
 -   `->check(CLI::ExistingFile)`: Requires that the file exists if given.